trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 <img src="/posts/2024-06-11_asd/images/msixpackagingtool.png">
 </div>

-- You will also need the Chrome setup file or whichever application you will be packaging.
+- You will also need the target application being packaged.
+I used Asana for this example.

 ### 2. The implant being staged